wenkeyang/coppersmith/USERGUIDE.markdown

 In the example above,
 we quietly snuck in `From[Customer]()` without explanation.
-The type of this expression
+The type of this expression is `FeatureSource`.
-(or rather, the implicit type, after conversion) is `FeatureSource`.
 This is a trivial example,
 since it simply indicates that the input source is a stream of `Customer` records.